 The aim of the ICB CDT, one of the longest standing CDTs in the UK, is to train students in the art of multidisciplinary Chemical Biology research, giving them the exciting opportunity to develop the next generation of molecular tools and technologies for making, measuring, modelling and manipulating molecular interactions in biological systems.

 Students on the programme apply these advances to tackle key biological/biomedical problems and clinical/industrial challenges.
-In addition, students gain experience of industry 4.0 technologies such as 3-D printing, machine learning and robotics with a view to increasing the impact of Chemical Biology research.

 Students will be armed with an in-depth understanding of product development pipelines across a variety of sectors, acquired through first-hand experience of multidisciplinary translational research and early stage commercialisation.

 This skill set is in great demand from industry and addresses the future needs of employers in the pharmaceutical, biomedical, healthcare, personal care, biotech, agri-science and SME sectors.